loutwice/butterflight-configurator/README.md

 ## How to use

-You can find the Butterflight Configurator icon in your application tab "Apps"
+You can find the Emuflight Configurator icon in your application tab "Apps"

 ## Native app build via NW.js